How To Shave 70% Off Your Solana App’s Latency

 Use WebSocket Subscriptions Instead of Polling

-Polling the Solana RPC API every second for updates is inefficient and slow.
+Polling the Solana RPC Endpoint every second for updates is inefficient and slow.

 High-performance teams use WebSockets for: